The Loss of the Honeybees

 By Jennifer Kenny

-1 Think about the arrangement of animals and plants in the food chain.
-Which ones feed on the ones below them on the food chain?
+1 Think about animals and plants in the food chain.
 How are certain animals dependent on other ones?
+How are certain animals dependent on plants?
 What would happen if one animal disappeared from the food chain completely?
 That's a question scientists are asking themselves right now in regard to honeybees.

-2 Honeybees appear to be vanishing on numerous farms in the United States.
-In approximately 27 states, beekeepers are reporting catastrophic losses.
-In 2010, the USDA reported honey bee losses of 34 percent.
-Similar losses were reported in 2007, 2008, and 2009.
+2 Honeybees are vanishing from numerous farms in the United States.
+In many states, beekeepers are reporting catastrophic losses.
+In 2015, the USDA reported honey bee losses of 42 percent.
+Losses of around 30 percent have been reported each year since 2008.
 What kind of toll will this take on the food chain in the United States?
 Why is this disappearance occurring at all?

 4 To many people, bees can be an annoyance.
 For farms that need their crops pollinated, honeybees are an important part of the plan.
 For example, in New Jersey, honeybees pollinate about eighty percent of the crops.
 The U.S. Department of Agriculture states that commercially raised honeybees pollinate around $200 billion worth of crops each year.